Alan Halsall

-Alan David Halsall (born 11 August 1982) is an English actor, best known for portraying the role of Tyrone Dobbs in Coronation Street, a role he has played since 1998.
+Alan David Halsall (born 11 August 1982) is an English actor, best known for playing Tyrone Dobbs in Coronation Street, a role he has played since 1998.

 Early life

 Halsall was brought up in Walkden, Salford and attended Walkden High School.

 Career

 Halsall has been in Coronation Street since November 1998, but had previously appeared in a variety of television shows including Children's Ward, Heartbeat, Hetty Wainthropp Investigates and Queer As Folk (1999).
 He also appeared in the CITV four-part series Matt's Million.

 Halsall won the 2013 National Television Awards Outstanding Serial Drama Performance award for his role on Coronation Street.

 In November 2024, Halsall appeared as a contestant on the twenty-fourth series of I'm a Celebrity...Get Me Out of Here! and was the seventh contestant to be eliminated, finishing in sixth place.